-I was recently asked to chime in on a discussion regarding use of social media in economic development, so I thought I’d share some of those ideas and expand on them a bit.
+I was recently asked to chime in on a discussion regarding the use of social media in economic development, so I thought I’d share some of those ideas and expand on them a bit.

 First of all, social media, in its essence has been around for many, many years.
 From the very first tribes to the modern democracy, social media has let people gather around a common cause or interest.
 This particular term only came about in the recent years when “media” permeated with the advent of technology.